hevilavio/arduino-samples/README.md

 # arduino-samples
-Some samples of C code for Arduino.
+Some tricks of code in Arduino.